On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

 and the notation $ \bar{s}'$ stands for the vector whose components are $s_i$ with $i\in I''\cup\{n+1\}$.
 The factor $\frac{n}{2}-1$ appears due to the fact that we have moved one degree-zero vertex $v_{l_0}$ from the set $I''$ of ``degree-zero time slices'' to $I'$, which is the set of ``degree-one time slices''.
-We now use the same strategy as in the proof of Proposition \ref{lemma:BasicGEstimate1}, with a modification: the terms that are associated to $v_{l_0},v_{l_1}$ are grouped and estimated separately (see Figure \ref{Fig14}).
+The quantity $F_2$ contains only the integration on time slices that are associated to degree one vertices.
+For all of the degree one vertices, except $v_{l_1}$, we simply apply the estimate of \ref{lemma:degree1vertex}.
+The terms that are associated to $v_{l_0},v_{l_1}$ are grouped and estimated separately (see Figure \ref{Fig14}).